Want personalized recommendations?

 Travel and Temporary Assignments: Some Diagnostic Medical Sonographers choose to work as travel or temporary sonographers.
 This involves working on short-term assignments in different locations, often filling in for staff shortages or working in underserved areas.
 This can be a great way to gain experience, see new places, and earn a higher salary.

-According to the Bureau of Labor Statistics (BLS) as of May 2023, the average salary for a medical sonographer in New York is approximately $94,180 per year.
-This can vary based on experience, education, and the specific healthcare setting.
+According to the U.S. Bureau of Labor Statistics as of May 2023, the salary range for medical sonographers or ultrasound techs in New York is approximately $73,920 to $112,200 per year!

 Becoming a Diagnostic Medical Sonographer can be a rewarding and fulfilling career choice.
 It offers the opportunity to work in the healthcare field, help patients, and use advanced technology to diagnose medical conditions.
 By completing an accredited educational program, obtaining certification, and gaining clinical experience, you can position yourself for a successful career as a Diagnostic Medical Sonographer.
 Remember to continue learning and staying up-to-date with the latest advancements in the field to ensure you are providing the best care possible to your patients.
 Good luck on your journey to becoming a Diagnostic Medical Sonographer!